 Start by explaining to your toddler that you will not be giving them a nighttime bottle feed over the next week.
 Explain that they now have a drink if they are thirsty.

 Good luck if you chose this option, but it is viable and has worked for me in the past.

 The major drawback is the next 2 nights may involve less sleep for you, but it is worth it.

 Tell your Toddler that they will no longer be having nighttime bottle feeds.
 Then duck.

 When your Toddler wakes in the early hours of the morning, remind them that they do not get a bottle, and if they are thirsty, give them the cup of drink.

-My Son loves his blanket, it is a huge comforter for him.
+My Son loves his blanket, and it is a huge comforter for him.
 When he is sick, he wants his blanket.
 If he has hurt himself, he wants his blanket.

-If your Toddler does not have a comforter, like a blanket or a soft toy, it is time for you both to go out and pick one.
+If your toddler does not have a comforter, like a blanket or a soft toy, it is time for you both to go out and pick one.

 Some Toddlers still need bottle feeding at night because they want comfort from you.
 Buying a comforter will offer them some comfort.

 A night light projector is an awesome tool to get your Toddler to sleep and give them some light when they are afraid.